 Challenge number Detail of challenge 1 Our assessments and observations identified that pupils have a very low starting point on entry- poor communication and language acquisition.
 This is evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 2 St Mary's Catholic Primary School is located in an area of high deprivation with a complex social and cultural context.
 Our assessments, observations and discussions with pupils identified social and emotional issues for some disadvantaged pupils.
 3 The proportion of pupils whose first language is not English adds further challenge of the expectation to reach ARE across core subjects.
 Assessments, observations, and discussions with pupils suggest EAL and/or disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers and writers.
-4 Internal and external assessments indicated that core subjects for disadvantaged pupils is below non-disadvantaged pupils at the end of KS2.
-Internal and external assessments indicate that attainment of disadvantaged children is below that of non- disadvantaged pupils in the following cohorts: Year 2 expected in maths 5 Attendance data indicates that absences of disadvantaged pupils/EAL pupils are higher than National, especially PP persistent absences.
+4 Addressing and closing any identified gaps in prior learning due to the impact of COVID 19.
+Internal and external assessments indicated that core subjects for disadvantaged pupils is below non-disadvantaged pupils at the end of KS2.
+Internal and external assessments indicate that attainment of disadvantaged children is below that of non- disadvantaged pupils in the following cohorts: Year 2 Expected in writing Year 3 Expected in reading, writing and maths Year 4 Expected in writing Year 5 Expected in reading, writing and maths Year 6 Expected in writing and maths 5 Attendance data indicates that absences of disadvantaged pupils/EAL pupils are higher than National, especially PP persistent absences.
 6 Parental engagement in educational areas of school life.